robalford/forloop_lesson/README.md

 Whoa, what the heck is that `enumerate` thing?
 It's a special Python function that gives you the current for loop item's list index as well as the item itself.
 The enumerate function returns two values (`list_index`, `item`) for you to use inside your loop block.

 In the example, we have named these values `num` and `compliment`.
-In the `print` statement, we change the item's list index from an integer to a string and add 1 because loop indexes begin with 0, but your friends would think it was weird if you started counting with 0 and that might blow our cover.
+In the `print` statement, we change the item's list index `num` from an integer to a string and add 1 to it because loop list indexes begin with 0, but your friends would think it was weird if you started counting with 0 and that might blow our cover.

 Your automated complimenting has been going great.
 All of your followers feel very appreciated.
 But today you want